-Our strategy is to advance VP-102 through regulatory approval and self-commercialize in the United States for the treatment of several skin diseases.
-We intend to build a specialized sales organization in the United States focused on pediatric dermatologists, dermatologists, and select pediatricians.
-In the future, we also intend to develop VP-102 for commercialization in additional geographic regions, either alone or together with a strategic partner.
+We commercially launched YCANTH (VP-102) in August 2023 in the United States for the treatment of molluscum contagiosum.
+We have built a specialized sales organization consisting of 35 employee sales representatives in the United States focused on pediatric dermatologists, dermatologists, and select pediatricians.
+We also plan to advance YCANTH (VP-102) for common warts through a separate regulatory approval process.
+In the future, we also intend to pursue commercialization for YCANTH (VP-102) for the treatment of molluscum contagiosum, as well as YCANTH (VP-102) for common warts if approved, in additional geographic regions, either alone or together with a strategic partner.

-Since our inception in 2013, our operations have focused on developing VP-102, organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio and conducting clinical trials.
-We do not have any product candidates approved for sale and have not generated any revenue from product sales.
-We have funded our operations primarily through the sale of equity and equity-linked securities and through borrowing under our loan agreement with Silicon Valley Bank, or SVB.
+Since our inception in 2013, our operations have focused on developing YCANTH (VP-102), organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio and conducting clinical trials.
+We have funded our operations primarily through the sale of equity and equity-linked securities and through borrowings under loan agreements.